Max Cleland dies; senator and veteran lost limbs in Vietnam

 But later that year, former Marine Cpl.
 David Lloyd, who said he was one of the first to reach Cleland after the explosion, came forward to say he treated another soldier at the scene who was sobbing uncontrollably and saying, “It was my grenade, it was my grenade.”

-Before Vietnam, Cleland had been an accomplished college swimmer and basketball player, standing 6-foot-2 and beginning to develop an interest in politics.
+Cleland had been an accomplished college swimmer and basketball player, standing 6-foot-2 and developing an interest in politics.
 Returning home a triple-amputee, Cleland recalled being depressed and worried about his future, yet still interested in running for office.

 “I sat in my mother and daddy’s living room and took stock in my life,” Cleland said in a 2002 interview.
 “No job.
 No hope of a job.
 No offer of a job.
 No girlfriend.
 No apartment.
 No car.
 And I said, ‘This is a great time to run for the state Senate.”’

-Nevertheless, he won a state Senate seat, becoming part of a cadre of young senators that included future governor Roy Barnes.
-After a failed 1974 campaign for lieutenant governor and his stint heading the VA, Cleland was elected as Georgia’s Secretary of State in 1982.
+Cleland won a state Senate seat and then ran a failed 1974 campaign for lieutenant governor before Carter named his fellow Georgian to lead the VA.
+Carter on Tuesday called Cleland “a true American hero who was no stranger to sacrifice.”

+“We are grateful for his commitment to the citizens of the United States, but also for the personal role he played in our lives,” Carter said on behalf of himself and his wife Rosalynn.

-A dozen years later, he opted to seek the seat of retiring Sen. Sam Nunn, but served only one term.
-He had been leading in his re-election effort before the devastating Chambliss ad.
+Cleland left Washington after Carter lost re-election, and in 1982 was elected Georgia’s Secretary of State, a post he held for a dozen years.
+Then he won the Senate seat of the retiring Sam Nunn, but only held it for one term.
+Polls showed he had been leading in his re-election effort before the devastating Chambliss ad.

 “Accusing me of being soft on homeland defense and Osama bin Laden is the most vicious exploitation of a national tragedy and attempt at character assassination I have ever witnessed,” Cleland said at the time.

+Cleland wrote in his second memoir, “Heart of a Patriot,” that he lost his fiancee, his income, and his sense of purpose when he left the Senate.
+He ended up back at Walter Reed Army Medical Center, where he himself was diagnosed with PTSD, decades after the explosion.

+“I was totally wounded and wiped out – hopeless and overwhelmed,” Cleland wrote.
+“Just like I had been on that April day in 1968 when the grenade ripped off my legs and my right arm.
+Emotionally, spiritually, physically and mentally, I was bleeding and dying.”

-Cleland later served as a director of the Export-Import Bank, and was appointed by President Barack Obama to be secretary of the American Battle Monuments Commission.
+Cleland recovered and served as a director of the Export-Import Bank; later, he President Barack Obama named him secretary of the American Battle Monuments Commission.

+As senator, Cleland voted to authorize President George W. Bush’s plan to go to war in Iraq, but later said he regretted it, becoming a fierce critic of Bush’s Iraq policy and likening America’s involvement to the war in Vietnam.

+“He never asked me to do anything that was not absolutely right,” H. Wayne Howell, Cleland’s longtime deputy secretary of state and chief of staff in the Senate, told the AP Tuesday in a phone interview.

-In his memoir, Cleland said that through crises and defeats, “I have learned that it is possible to become strong at the broken places.”
+In the conclusion to his first memoir, Cleland explained that book’s title, saying that through crises and defeats, “I have learned that it is possible to become strong at the broken places.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.